 Teacher professional learning is informed by the school targets and the individual Professional Development Plans of staff, with reference to the Strategic Plans for the Department of Education and is available to all staff.
 The funds allocated to this area are for course fees and for providing relief for staff members from their regular duties in order for them to attend the specialised training courses.
-In 2015, members of staff participated in a range of professional learning opportunities including weekly staff meetings, extended staff meetings, in class support as well as teacher observation studies.
-The focus was on literacy, numeracy, the new K-10 English and Mathematics Curriculum, TOWN, mandatory DoE training on CPR, Child Protection, Asthma and Anaphylaxis.
+In 2017, members of staff participated in a range of professional learning opportunities including weekly staff meetings, extended staff meetings, in class support as well as teacher observation studies.
+The focus was on literacy, numeracy, the K-10 English and Mathematics Curriculum, TOWN, mandatory DoE training on CPR,

+Child Protection, Asthma and Anaphylaxis.
 Teachers also undertook courses externally in Language, Literacy and Learning (L3) training throughout the year.
 All teachers undertook workshops as part of the Corrimal Community of Schools.
-These included a whole day session on Primary Connections to support the Science curriculum as well as an afternoon Technology workshop targeting student engagement and connectedness.
 Executive members and aspiring school leaders participated in local network meetings and leadership courses.